learn-co-students/python-defining-functions-readme-data-science-intro-000/README.md

 greet_employees()
 ```

-Ok let's break down how to define, or declare, a function.
-Executing a function is fairly simple, just type the function's name followed by parentheses.
+Ok executing a function is fairly simple, just type the function's name followed by parentheses:

 ```python
 greet_employees()
 ```

+Let's break down how to define or declare a function.

 ### Declaring and using functions